xerial/larray/README.md

 ```
 ### Example

-You can use LArray in the same manner with the standard Scala Arrays:
+LArray can be used in the same manner with the standard Scala Arrays:

 ```scala
 import xerial.larray._